Mohamed-Eleraki/PowerShell_Articles/PsFoldersize/README.md

   SizeMB      NoteProperty double SizeMB=415.42 ```

 - **Now Let's discover The out-put**:
-  - ***TypeName***: means that the listed members provide more result capabilites, More explination coming up!
+  - ***TypeName***: means that the listed members provide more result capabilities, More explanation coming up!
     - ***Another example***: ```get-process``` what out-put do you expect from this command!? for sure ***processes***, So the members of```get-process``` command provide more capabilites at the process out-put.

   - ***MemberType***: